Creativity Coaching Trainings

 SYLLABUS FOR THE TRAINING

 Each week I post a lesson and participants reply to that lesson.
 Participants see what everyone else is saying on that subject and a lot of the richness of the training, in addition to working with clients (if you choose to work with clients), is seeing what your fellow participants have to say.
-Then, once participants have posted, I identify an area of interest from each participant’s post that I think is important to comment on and share my thoughts with the group.
+I selectively respond and take all questions.

 Week 1.
 Offering Support